DIRECTOR, THE CENTER FOR STATISTICAL CONSULTING

 Zhang, C., Shahbaba, B., Zhao, H. (2016), Precomputing strategy for Hamiltonian Monte Carlo Method based on regularity in parameter space, Computational Statistics (to appear).

 STATS 230, Statistical Computing Methods (Winter 2017): Numerical linear algebra; Optimization methods; Sampling algorithms; EM; Bootstrap

 STATS 200B, Intermediate Probability and Statistical Theory (Winter 2017): Random samples; Limit laws; Stochastic processes; Estimation

 Workshop on Introduction to Biostatistics (Spring 2016): Design and analysis of scientific studies; Data exploration; Probability; Estimation; Hypothesis testing

 STATS 235, Modern Data Analysis (Statistical Machine Learning, Spring 2016): Overview of some general concepts in statistics and machine learning; Overview of optimization and sampling algorithms; Supervised and unsupervised learning; Statistical learning; Regularization; Splines; Gaussian process regression models; Neural networks; SVM; Tree-based methods

-MCQMC (August 2016, Stanford): Wormhole Hamiltonian Monte Carlo
+Talk at MCQMC (2016, Stanford): Wormhole Hamiltonian Monte Carlo

-ICERM, Stochastic numerical algorithms, multiscale modeling and high-dimensional data analytics (July 2016, Brown University): Variational Hamiltonian Monte Carlo
+Talk at ICERM, Stochastic numerical algorithms, multiscale modeling and high-dimensional data analytics (2016, Brown University): Variational Hamiltonian Monte Carlo